 Settle in at Bernhardt’s Tuscan-style tasting room, which sits atop a beautiful hill overlooking endless hills and valleys, much like Tuscany.
 The winery carries traditional wine merchandise, along with fine jellies, jams and sauces.
-Next time you’re nearby, plan to stay overnight in Bernhardt’s Loft, the cozy Bed & Breakfast above the winery, and enjoy a lawn concert, offered Sunday evenings from mid-April through mid-November.
+Next time you’re nearby, plan to stay overnight in Bernhardt’s Loft, the cozy Bed & Breakfast above the winery and enjoy a lawn concert, offered Sunday evenings from mid-April through mid-November.

 Save some energy, there are two more stops on today’s wine exploration.
 Back on the road, head northwest a half-hour to Peach Creek Vineyards, located a few miles south of College Station.

 Founded by Ken and Donna Stolpman, Peach Creek offers five acres of vineyards, along with a tasting room and large event pavilion.
-Guests are invited to visit the Peach Creek Vineyards Tasting Room and sample one of the half-dozen varieties of wine, which range from red blends, muscat offerings and a white made from chenin blanc grapes.
+Guests are invited to visit the Peach Creek Vineyards Tasting Room and sample one of the half-dozen varieties of wine, which range from red blends, muscat offerings, and a white made from Chenin blanc grapes.
 Visitors can enjoy their selection from one of Peach Creek’s decks, overlooking the vineyards and pond.

 Finally, finish out the day at Messina Hof Winery and Resort.
-Located 20 miles northwest, the 100-acre estate—of which 42 host the vineyard—is nestled in Bryan, Texas.
+Located 20 miles northwest, the 100-acre estate—of which 42 hosts the vineyard—is nestled in Bryan, Texas.
 Take a tour and sample selections from Messina Hof’s portfolio or even sign up for one of the vineyard’s special events.
-Their calendar is packed with cooking classes, wine appreciation classes, food and wine pairing seminars, murder mystery and winemaker dinners.
+Their calendar is packed with cooking classes, wine appreciation classes, food and wine pairing seminars, murder mystery, and winemaker dinners.

 Make reservations at The Vintage House restaurant, located on-site, and recharge for Day 2 at The Villa Bed & Breakfast—the only Four-Diamond resort in the Brazos Valley.

 Rise and shine, the wine isn’t going to drink itself!
-First stop of the day is located an hour south of Bryan at Windy Winery.
+The first stop of the day is located an hour south of Bryan at Windy Winery.
 For more than 24 years, owners Linda and August Meitzen have prided themselves on producing Texas Wine from Texas Grapes©, bottling 100 percent of their products on the Windy Winery site.

-What started with intellectual curiosity in 1986 has evolved into a thriving business focused on chemistry and chemical compounds and their interaction to farming.
+What started with intellectual curiosity in 1986 has evolved into a thriving business focused on chemistry and chemical compounds and their interaction with farming.
 Today, the husband-wife team offers nearly a dozen varieties of wine including a mix of fruity reds and robust whites.
 Sample them in the tasting room, which is open on the weekend.

 Next, head west 17 miles to Saddlehorn Winery, which is set on a 390-acre ranch in Burton, Texas.
 While you’re there, take in the ranch’s scenic views and peaceful setting, which overlook the rolling hills of Washington County—the birthplace of Texas.